apache/ofbiz-tools/demo-backup/ofbizdocker/README.md

 The `demo-trunk` application listens on AJP port 8009.

 If in use, the `exp1` application listens on AJP port 38009, the `exp2` application listens on AJP port 48009, and the `exp3` application listens on AJP port 58009.
 The Apache server on ofbiz-vm1.apache.org has been configured to reverse-proxy to these applications for hostnames exp1.ofbiz.apache.org, exp2.ofbiz.apache.org and exp3.ofbiz.apache.org respectively.

+## Default user namespace remapping

+The docker daemon on ofbiz-vm1.apache.org has been configured to use default user namespace remapping.
+This means that the UIDs of processes running within containers are mapped to a range of 'high' non-existing UIDs on the host system.
+Since the UIDs are non-existant, processes with those UIDs will have no priviledges on the host system.

+See the `dockremap` entry in file /etc/subuid to see the range of UIDs that will be used for remapping.